rytilahti/python-yeelightbt/README.md

 setcap cap_net_admin,cap_net_raw+eip bluepy-helper
 ```

 And then simply try if the scanning works.
+You can use pass '-dd' as option to the command to see the debug messages from bluepy in case it is not working.

 # Usage

 Try
 ```
-$ yeelight --help
+$ yeelightbt --help
 ```
 and
 ```
-$ yeelight [command] --help
+$ yeelightbt [command] --help
 ```

 For debugging you can pass -d/--debug, adding it second time will also print out the debug from bluepy.